3 Healthy Hand Sanitizer Options You Need to Try

 Mix ingredients together in a small, easy-pour bowl making sure the coconut oil is completely dissolved.

 Place folded napkins into your choice of container.
-You can use a resealable plastic bag, a small plastic container with a lid, or if you want something cute to throw into your purse or car, check out this no-sew decorative travel baby wipe container tutorial.
+You can use a resealable plastic bag, a small plastic container with a lid, or if you want something cute to throw into your purse or car.
+You could even use one of these travel size baby wipe containers.

 Slowly pour liquid mixture over the paper towels.
 Since you will be making small batches and depending on how many paper towels you use, you could separate this into two batches.
 One for home and one for on the go!